Boussau/boussau.github.io/tutorials/EvolMolTP1/index.md

 {% figure jc_graphical_model %}
 <img src="figures/jc_graphical_model.png" />
 {% figcaption %}
 Graphical model representation of a simple phylogenetic model.
 The graphical model shows the dependencies among parameters {% cite Hoehna2014b %}.
 Here, the rate matrix $Q$ is a constant variable because it is fixed and does not depend on any parameter.
-The only free parameters of this model, based on the Jukes-Cantor model of substitution, are the tree $\Psi$ including the branch lengths.
+The only free parameters of this model, based on the Jukes-Cantor model of substitution, are the tree topology $\tau$ and the branch lengths ($bl$).
 {% endfigcaption %}
 {% endfigure %}